Last reviewed on 10th August 2023 by Martin Alexander (Mortgage Advisor)

 - The number of CCJs on your credit report

-- Size of your deposit
+- Amount of your mortgage deposit

 - The type of mortgage you need (residential or buy to let)

-As there are so many variables in getting standard mortgages, even they can seem like an uphill struggle.
-Once a CCJ is thrown in, things can get really difficult and it’s often where most people give up.
+Even regular mortgages can seem like an uphill struggle.
+Once a CCJ is involved, things can get really difficult and it’s often where most people give up.
 Don’t give up!
 With an expert on your side, your chances of getting a mortgage are significantly increased.
 As specialist CCJ brokers, we know exactly how to prepare mortgage applications and match suitable lenders.

 Has your CCJ been satisfied?

 If your CCJ was registered over 2 years ago, then it’s still possible to get a mortgage without satisfying your CCJ.
 If you have a more recent CCJ that remains unsatisfied, mortgage approval will be difficult.

 Mortgage with a satisfied CCJ

-Number of CCJs
+Number of CCJs on your credit report

-What deposit will I need if I have a CCJ?
+How much deposit will I need if I have a CCJ?

-The type of mortgage you need will also have a bearing on your mortgage assessment.
+The type of mortgage you’ll need will also have a bearing on your mortgage assessment.
 If you already own your property and are looking to move or remortgage, then applying for a mortgage with a CCJ is perhaps the easiest of scenarios.

 If you’re purchasing a new build or you’re a first-time buyer, then lenders start to become less flexible.
-Some lenders may not accept borrowers with CCJs over £1000 and other lenders may require CCJs to be satisfied 12 months ago.
+Some lenders may not accept borrowers with CCJs over £1000 and other lenders will require CCJs to be satisfied 12 months ago.
 The good news is that there are still lenders that may consider you in these circumstances.

 How much can I borrow if I have a CCJ?

-In addition to a CCJ, further credit issues will of course make it increasingly difficult to get a mortgage.
+In addition to a CCJ, further credit issues will make it increasingly difficult to get a mortgage.
 The extent of your other credit issues will play a part in how lenders assess you.
 Late payments are seen as less severe by lenders as opposed to something more severe such as repossession.